 There was also another kind of growth… we began to utilize longer term volunteers for the first time.
 E3V sent a one-year volunteer and 4 one-month volunteers to Guatemala.
 Later, Joe and Meagan Frye served as E3V regional missionaries for 2 years.
 Then Cindy and David Wynn came and are now Full-time Church Support Missionaries in the Atitlan area.
 Also, Jeff Powell joined us to manage our stateside finances and flight purchases.

 Moving on to New Levels, 2018-2019

-E3 Volunteers now facilitates over 50 church to church partnerships and some 60 plus team trips.
-We have deployed 25 summer missionaries and 2 semester missionaries during the last 2 years.
-Five full-time missionaries have been sent to Guatemala under the auspices of E3V.
+E3 Volunteers grew to facilitate over 50 church to church partnerships and some 60 plus team trips by 2019.
+We also deployed 25 summer missionaries and 2 semester missionaries during that time.
+And five full-time missionaries went to Guatemala under the auspices of E3V.

 Over the years, phenomenal things have happened.
 The partnerships and the teams have continued to grow.
 Guatemalan pastors and E3V are moving into neighboring countries taking the Gospel to the unreached and starting churches.
 God is calling volunteers and translators and team mobilizers to missions!
 Because of these developments, we began adding new missionaries to our Guatemala national leadership team and to our stateside team.

 Back in 2019, we felt a need to change our three “E’s”.
 Our first E is now “Equip.”
 The third “E” is now “Empower.”
 Empower indicates our commitment to seeing our national partners increasingly conduct local and global Gospel activity themselves!